manatlan/htagweb/README.md

 Its main goal is to provide a simple runner during dev process, befause when you hit "F5" : it will destroy/recreate the tag instances.

-SimpleServer uses only websocket transport (tag instances exist only during websocket connexions)
+SimpleServer uses only websocket interactions (tag instances exist only during websocket connexions)

 And it uses `htagweb.sessions.FileDict` as session manager.